We the People (boardgame): Combat

-Players field armies consisting of manpower points which are led by historical generals (represented by vertical game pieces bearing a general’s image and stats).
-When armies battle, players are dealt cards from a separate battle deck - each card represents a tactical military maneuver and its counter, i.e. “Flank Attack Left / Refuse Right Flank”.
-Each round of battle, the attacker plays a card which the defender must match with his/her own identical card or else the defender loses.
-After each round, if the defender has survived, he/she rolls a die to attempt to become the attacker for subsequent rounds of combat, with better generals having a greater chance of passing the die roll.
-Although armies are useful tools for maintaining political control, military dominance does not necessarily assure victory, a game concept which mirrors the historical failure of the British Expeditionary Force to pacify the rebellion.
+Each player draws as many battle cards as the number of troop points they have, plus their general's battle rating, each card representing a tactical military maneuver and its defensive counter, for example: “Flank Attack Left / Refuse Right Flank”.

+During each round of battle, the attacker plays a card which the defender must match with his/her own identical card or else the defender loses.
+After each round, the defender rolls a die to attempt to become the attacker for subsequent rounds of combat, with better generals having a greater chance of passing the die roll.